PUT-PTM/STMhovercraft/README.md

 # Hovercraft
-Projekt budowy i zaprogramowania poduszkowca zdalnie sterowanego.
+Remote-controlled hovercraft with two engines.
+Powered by a large battery.

-## Potrzebne materiały
+## Description
-- mikrokontroler STM32f4
+- microcontroller STM32f4
-- moduł Bluetooth HC-05 do komunikacji z pilotem (lub aplikacją komputerową)
+- Bluetooth module HC-05 for communication with remote controller (or PC)
-- czujnik odległości HC-SR04
+- distance sensor HC-SR04
-- korpus poduszkowca
+- body hovercraft
-- serwomachanizm S90
+- servomechanism S90
-- dwa silniki ze śmigłami
+- two engines with propellers
-- bateria 9.6V
+- battery 9.6V
-- sterownik L298 z radiatorem
+- controller L298 with radiat

-### Opis PIN'ów
+### PINs scheme
 - B8 - serwo PWM
-- B7 - silnik 2 PWM (unoszący)
+- B7 - engine 2 PWM (top-down)
-- B6 - silnik 1 PWM (napęd)
+- B6 - engine 1 PWM (forward)
-- E7 i E9 - piny sterujące silnikiem 1
+- E7 i E9 - engine 1 control pins
-- E10 i E12 - piny sterujące silnikiem 2
+- E10 i E12 - engine 2 control pins

 ### Bluetooth HC=05:
-- C10 - linia TX
+- C10 - line TX
-- C11 - linia RX
+- C11 - line RX

-### Czujnik HC-Sr04:
+### Sensor HC-Sr04:
-- PD3 - wyzwalacz czujnika HC-Sr04
+- PD3 - trigger sensor HC-Sr04
-- PA0 - echo czujnika HC-Sr04
+- PA0 - echo sensor HC-Sr04

-### Dane sterujące:
+### Control data:
 - xyzab
-- x - skręt serwa w wartościach między 0, a 85
+- x - servos turn in the values between 0 and 85
-- y - obroty silnika 1 w wartościach między 0, a 120
+- y - engine 1 speed in the values between 0 and 120
-- z - obroty silnika 2 w wartościach między 0, a 120
+- z - engine 1 speed in the values between 0 and 120
-- a - kierunek obrotów silnika 1 w wartościach 0 lub 1
+- a - rotate direction of engine 1 in the values of 0 or 1
-- b - kierunek obrotów silnika 2 w wartościach 0 lub 1
+- b - rotate direction of engine 2 in the values of 0 or 1

+## Tools:

+## How to run:

+## How to compile:

+## Future improvements:

+## License:

+MIT

+## Credits:

+Maciej Marciniak
+Krzysztof Łuczak

+The project was conducted during the Microprocessor Lab course held by the Institute of Control and Information Engineering, Poznan University of Technology.
+Supervisor: Michał Fularz